rishikeshsreehari/freelance/README.md

 - [Fraction Works](https://fraction.works/): Platform for finding fractional jobs from Hacker News.
 - [Upwork](https://www.upwork.com/): Popular freelance marketplace.
 - [Freelancer](https://www.freelancer.com/): Another platform to find freelance gigs.
+---
+## Contributing
+Have a suggestion for a useful tool, template, or job platform that could benefit other freelancers?
+Feel free to create a Pull Request!
+Your contributions help make this toolkit more valuable for the freelance community.

+To contribute:
+1. Fork the repository
+2. Add your suggestion
+3. Create a Pull Request